our logo

 reflexology for pregnancy

-I was pregnant with my first child when I began my reflexology training.
-I knew then that I wanted to help pregnant women feel as supported and nurtured as I did.
-Reflexology soothed my aches and calmed my mind and I would leave feeling somehow lighter.
-I also credit it with helping me feel more human as I struggled with PND following the birth of my second child.
+I trained as a reflexologist in 2004 when I was pregnant with my first child and I knew I wanted to help pregnant women feel as supported and as I did.
+Reflexology soothed my aches and calmed my mind.

 • significantly reduced pain during labour,